Owlstone

 Laurent Pharmaceuticals Inc. is a private biopharmaceutical company based in Montreal, Canada, focused on developing orally-active drug candidates aimed at modulating the immuno-inflammatory response in cystic fibrosis patients.
 The company's lead product, LAU-7b, is a novel once-a-day oral formulation of fenretinide, designed to address the compromised immune-inflammatory response associated with cystic fibrosis, a condition that can lead to significant pulmonary insufficiency.
 Founded in 2012, Laurent Pharmaceuticals is in the clinical stage of drug development, working to provide innovative treatment options for this complex disease.

-Icagen, Inc. is a drug discovery company based in Durham, North Carolina, specializing in neuroscience and rare diseases.
-Founded in 2003, the company focuses on developing and commercializing novel orally-administered small molecule drugs that target ion channels.
-Icagen provides a range of pre-clinical drug discovery services, including assay development, cell line generation, high-throughput screening, and medicinal chemistry.
-The company is actively engaged in research collaborations and partnerships with pharmaceutical and biotechnology firms to advance the discovery and development of pharmaceuticals.
-Icagen is currently developing several drug candidates, including ICA-105665, which is in Phase I trials for epilepsy and neuropathic pain, and Senicapoc, undergoing Phase I studies for asthma.
-Their ongoing programs also target new therapeutics for pain and inflammatory disorders, supported by collaboration agreements with major pharmaceutical companies.
+Icagen, Inc. is a biopharmaceutical company based in Durham, North Carolina, specializing in drug discovery with a particular emphasis on neuroscience and rare diseases.
+Founded in 2003, the company focuses on developing novel orally-administered small molecule drugs that target ion channels, among other therapeutic areas.
+Icagen provides a range of pre-clinical drug discovery services, including assay development, cell line generation, high-throughput screening, medicinal and computational chemistry, and custom assay services.
+The company's drug pipeline includes ICA-105665, currently in Phase I trials for epilepsy and neuropathic pain, and Senicapoc, which is undergoing Phase I studies for asthma.
+Icagen actively collaborates with major pharmaceutical companies, such as Bristol-Myers Squibb, Astellas Pharma, and Pfizer, to advance its research and development initiatives.

 Laurent Pharmaceuticals